thycotic/ss-docs/getting-started-tutorial/10-heartbeats/index.md

-[title]: # (10.
-Heartbeats)
+[title]: # "10.
+Heartbeats"
-[tags]: # (Heartbeat)
+[tags]: # "Heartbeat"
-[priority]: # (100)
+[priority]: # "100"

-# 10. Heartbeats
+# Step 10: Heartbeats

 Heartbeat allows you to determine from SS whether the credentials in a secret authenticate successfully with their target system.
 By default, heartbeat is turned off in SS.
-See [Heartbeats: Automatically Testing Secret Credentials](#Heartbeats:-Automatically-Testing-Secret-Credentials) for general information.
+See [Heartbeats: Automatically Testing Secret Credentials](../../secret-heartbeats/index.md) for general information.

 ## Enabling Heartbeat